Manage OAuth apps using Office 365 Cloud App Security

 People love apps and they download them often, especially apps that people think will save time by making it easier to get at their work or school information.
 However, some apps could potentially be a security risk to your organization, depending on what information they access and how they handle that information.
 With Office 365 Cloud App Security, if you are a global or security administrator, you can manage OAuth apps for your organization.
 You can see the apps people are using with Office 365 data, what permissions those apps have, and more.

-This article describes where to go to manage OAuth apps, how to approve or ban an app, and how to create an app query.
+This article describes where to go to manage OAuth apps, how to approve, ban, or report an app, and how to create an app query.

 How to find the Manage OAuth apps page

 OAuth apps are managed in the Office 365 Cloud App Security portal.
 You must be a global administrator or security administrator to perform the following task.
 To learn more see Permissions in the Office 365 Security & Compliance Center.

 Go to https://protection.office.com and sign in using your work or school account for Office 365.
 (This takes you to the Security & Compliance Center.)

 Click (or tap) Go to Office 365 Cloud App Security.

 NOTE: If Office 365 Cloud App Security is not turned on yet, you can do that on this page.
 See Get ready for Office 365 Cloud App Security.